Prevalence of Gynaecological Malignancies in A Tertiary Care Hospital in Rawalpindi: A Three-year Review

 Abstract

-Methodology: All patients confirmed on histopathology for gynecological malignancies were included in the study.
+Methodology: This retrospective observational study design was conducted at Gynecology department of Fauji Foundation Hospital Rawalpindi from 1st January 2015 to 31st December 2017.
+All patients confirmed on histopathology for gynecological malignancies were included in the study.

-Conclusion: Most common malignancy was endometrial followed by ovarian, cervical and vulval carcinomas in our study population.
+Conclusion: Most common malignancy was endometrial, followed by ovarian, cervical, and vulval carcinomas in our study population.

 Copyright (c) 2022 Journal of The Society of Obstetricians and Gynaecologists of Pakistan